danielstern/tau.js/readme.md

 ### Example: Creating a Dramatic Vocaloid
 Realtime voice models (vocaloids) can produce surprisingly powerful and emotionally compelling audio.

+This example also showcases using a utility to save the audio is `wav` for later use.

 ```javascript
 import { create_session } from "@tau-js/core"
 import { audio_promise, save_deltas_as_wav } from "@tau-js/utility"